x-govuk/govuk-accessibility-mistakes-forms/app/examples/form-fields-hints-links/index.md

 ---
 layout: example
-title: Do not use links in 'aria-described' areas like hint text
+title: Do not use links in ‘aria-described’ areas like hint text
 description: Fields that hack the GOV.UK pattern for hint text (which should be a paragraph of text only)
 tags: "Code"
 mistake: